 Protocols for police lineups, ensuring that they are conducted in ways that do not encourage false identifications

 A requirement that confessions be videotaped, rather than simply allowing suspects to sign confessions written by investigators.

-Capital trials continue in North Carolina, but juries have sentenced only a single person to death since 2014.
-In three of the past four years, there have been no new death sentences.
+Capital trials continue in North Carolina, but juries have sentenced only two people to death since 2014.
+In three of the past five years, there have been no new death sentences.